Funding organisations

 Deutsche Forschungsgemeinschaft

-The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) is the central research funding organisation in Germany.
+The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) is the central funding organisation for research at higher education and public research institutions in Germany.
 It supports research projects and funds cooperation between researchers – also at an international level.

 European Union